mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 ### Machine options

-- `clusterOptions`: Same as `-A {PROJECT_NAME} -p {CLUSTER_NAME}` in the SBATCH script of run in a cluster.
-Otherwise empty.
+- `clusterOptions`: Specifies additional cluster options, similar to the options used in an SBATCH script.
+For example, use `-A {PROJECT_NAME} -p {CLUSTER_NAME}` when running on a cluster.
+Leave this empty if not applicable.
-- `DORADO_device`: Device for Dorado (e.g., “cpu”, “gpu”, “cuda:0”,
+- `DORADO_device`: Specifies the device for running Dorado (e.g., “cpu”, “gpu”, “cuda:0”, “all”).
+Using a GPU is highly recommended as it significantly speeds up the process.
+For the Vera cluster, specify “cuda:0” to ensure proper GPU detection.
-  “all”).
-GPU is much faster and is therefore the preferred option if available.
-To choose that on Vera select “cuda:0”.
-Otherwise it won’t properly detect the GPUs.
-- `gpu_allocated`: If you want to run Dorado using a GPU you can specify which one here.
-If you run the pipeline on the Vera cluster you write `--gpus-per-node=V100:1`.
-This will allocate one V100 GPU per process.
-  Dorado only works on V100 and A100 GPUs.
+- `gpu_allocated`: Specifies the GPU allocation for running Dorado.
+For the Vera cluster, use `--gpus-per-node=V100:1` to allocate one V100 GPU per process.
+Note that Dorado only supports V100 and A100 GPUs.

 ### Process settings